 This is the basic ratio I’ve used in the past but you are encouraged to add additional flavors if you are going for a specific flavor profile such as Bourbon, herbs, and soy sauce.
 The brining recipe I am going to provide you guys today will be your go-to for life!

-When brining a turkey, I fill a large pot with my water and bring it to a slight boil.
+When brining a turkey or even a large turkey breast, I fill a large pot with my water and bring it to a slight boil.
 Then, I add my brining mixture to the pot.
 If you choose not to use the brining solution I use, that is fine, just add the measurement of seasonings as I have mentioned above.
 Along with that, I add about 2 medium onions, roughly chopped, a whole head of garlic chopped in half, a bunch of fresh herbs, and an orange rind and allow the brining solution to simmer for about 30 minutes to an hour.
 Then I let the mixture cool completely.
 You can strain the bringing liquid if you want, I don’t because I am going to rinse the turkey anyways.

 Step 2.
 Preparing your turkey

-Whether you are brining turkey or have decided to use a dry rub, you have to let those flavors sit on that bird, minimum, 12 hours.
+Whether you are brining turkey or have decided to use a dry rub, you have to let those flavors sit on that bird for, minimum, 12 hours.
 No exception.
 Once your brine has cooled, you put your bird in a large brining bag, placed inside a roasting pan.
-Please don’t do this.
-Do you know how many times I’ve had to clear up brining liquid because it spilled all over the place?
+Please don’t skip this.
+Do you know how many times I’ve had to clean up brining liquid because it spilled all over the place?
 Yes, you are going to need something to secure the bag while you pour the liquid over the bird.
 Once the liquid has been poured, place it in the refrigerator overnight.

 Step 3.
 Let your bird sit at room temperature.

 I know this seems a bit odd, but you need to let that bird sit at room temperature for about 30 minutes before you place it in the fryer.
 Before you do that, you need to take the turkey out of the bag and rinse it with cold water.
 You want that excess salt off the bird so it isn’t too salty.
 Don’t worry, at this point the turkey is well infused with flavor so you won’t rinse the flavor away.
-Now, just let it sit out on the counter, while you get the oil in the fryer and ready to go.
-Allowing the bird to sit at room temperature will make for a crispy skin.
+Now, just let it sit out on the counter, pat it dry using paper towels, and get the oil in the fryer and ready to go.
+Allowing the bird to sit at room temperature will make for crispy skin.

 Step 4: Frying your turkey

 You are going to want to set your fryer temperature at 300 Degrees.
-Place the bird in the basket of the fryer and very slowly drop the turkey into the oil and close the lid.
+Place the bird in the basket of the fryer and very slowly lower the turkey into the hot oil and close the lid.
 The turkey will need about 45 minutes or until an internal temperature of 165 degrees is reached.
 Depending on how big your turkey is, will determine how long it will take to fry.
-Typically, it’s about 31/2 minutes per pound.
-When it’s done, carefully remove the basket from oil and allow the turkey to rest for at least 30 minutes.
-Then, carve as you wish!
+Typically, it’s about 3 1/2 minutes per pound or until the temperature of the turkey has reached 170 degrees F taken by a meat thermometer.
+When it’s done, carefully remove the basket from the deep fryer and allow the turkey to rest for at least 30 minutes.
+I can’t stress this enough, YOU MUST ALLOW THE TURKEY TO REST!
+I know how tempting it is to see that delicious golden brown bird and you want to dip right in, but don’t!
+Allow it to rest, cover in aluminum foil, and then, carve as you wish!

 * This blog post contains affiliate links.